 Strange noises when the clutch pedal is pressed - If you hear grinding noises when you press your clutch pedal, this indicates that the clutch is faulty or damaged or that there is a low level of fluid in your vehicle.

 The clutch feels soft while pressing - Because the clutch assembly is heavy, it should require some force to press the clutch pedal.
 If it is easier than usual to press the clutch pedal, there is an issue with your clutch.

 The clutch feels like it's slipping - If the clutch fails to engage even when the pedal is pressed fully, there is a problem.
 You may notice that the engine RPM is rising, but the car is not going any faster.
 If you continue to press the clutch with no result, the other parts of your engine can overheat, causing more significant damage.

 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 Look no further than Dixon's Automotive in Montgomery to fulfill all your auto repair needs.
-We've been repairing vehicles since 1998 our technicians have the experience, and expertise to take care of your vehicle.
+We've been repairing vehicles since 1998, and our technicians have the experience and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Acura, Alfa Romeo, AMG, and Aston Martin.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with Dixon's Automotive in Dayton today!
 You can schedule an appointment with us online at https://dixonsautomotive.com/ or give us a call today.
 Dixon's Automotive - Quality you Can Trust, at a Fair Price!.